alyn232/Manual_Testing_Project_For_opencart.md/Manual_Testing_Project_For_OpenCart_.md

 <h5>Project risks:</h5>

-- The lack of knowledge of the team
+- The team's lack of experience
 - Difficulties in understanding the bussines requirements
 - Delays in testing process caused by the testing environment not being ready in time
 - Delays caused by the lack of personnel